sowjanyajanga/java-kafka/kafka-producer/README.md

 	Outcome
-	Trying to deploy this project as a lambda did not work as the size of the package generated was 420 MB above the allowed package size limit was 262144000 bytes or 250 MB
+	Trying to deploy this project as a lambda did not work as the size of the package generated was 420 MB and allowed package size limit was 262144000 bytes or 250 MB